parmarjh/House-Prices-Prediction/README.md

 For Project 1 Part 1  on an average the script took 40 seconds to execute.

 For Project 1 Part 2 I found the running time to be 8.99 seconds.

+## Results:

+The RMSE of the models were <=0.110

+## Steps to Execute:

+Each part are contained in their own Folder.
+You will find Part1 and Part2 folder which contains their respective python and data files.
+Just execute them in a directory that has all those files.